sergio11/vehicle_detection_tracker/README.md

 - This package is powered by [ultralytics YOLO](https://github.com/ultralytics/ultralytics) for object detection.
 - Special thanks to the open-source community for their contributions.
+- I would like to extend my gratitude to the team at Spectrico for their car make and model recognition module.
+Thanks to their technology, my project has significantly improved in accuracy and efficiency in vehicle identification.
+You can find more information about their car make and model recognition classifier [here](http://spectrico.com/car-make-model-recognition.html).

 ## Contribution